arkarmoeandrew/ICT105-Quartet-MVP/README.md

 ## Selected IT Venture Direction

-Campus Item Lending & Skill Sharing Platform
+Campus Equipment Lending & Student Services Marketplace

-Our team selected a Campus Item Lending & Skill Sharing Platform.
-The system will allow students to lend academic tools, share resources, offer skills, and request assistance from other students within the campus community.
-The platform aims to make resource sharing easier, faster, and more organized.
+Our team selected a Campus Equipment Lending & Student Services Marketplace.
+The platform allows students to lend academic equipment, offer academic services, and request resources or assistance from other students within the campus community.
+The goal is to make campus resources and student services easier to discover, access, and manage.

 ## Current Status

-In Lab 02, we reviewed six possible IT opportunities, evaluated them using the NUF (New, Useful, Feasible) scoring method, and selected the Campus Item Lending & Skill Sharing Platform as our semester project opportunity.
+In Lab 02, we reviewed six possible IT opportunities, evaluated them using the NUF (New, Useful, Feasible) scoring method, and selected the Campus Equipment Lending & Student Services Marketplace as our semester project opportunity.

 ## Next Step

-In Lab 03, we will prepare customer discovery questions, interview university students, collect evidence about the problem, and validate whether students need a dedicated campus resource-sharing platform.
+In Lab 03, we will prepare customer discovery questions, interview university students, collect evidence about the problem, and validate whether students need a dedicated campus equipment and student services marketplace.

 ## Lab 03 Customer Discovery Findings

 The team conducted customer discovery interviews with RSU students to validate the selected opportunity.

 ### Key Findings

-- Students frequently need temporary access to resources and equipment.
+- Students frequently need temporary access to academic equipment and learning resources.
-- Students rely on friends, LINE groups, and Facebook groups.
+- Students usually rely on friends, LINE groups, and Facebook groups.
-- Finding resources and skilled peers can take significant time.
+- Finding equipment or students offering academic services takes significant time.
 - Students prefer a trusted university-only platform.
-- Both resource sharing and skill sharing are valuable features.
+- Students value both equipment lending and student service features.

 ### Decision

-The team will continue developing RSUNexus as a student resource and skill-sharing platform.
+The team will continue developing RSUNexus as a Campus Equipment Lending and Student Services Marketplace.